Adobe finally figured out how to make PDFs make sense on a phone

 Then, in 1993, came Adobe’s Acrobat software and its PDF file format.
 They solved the problem of putting a document on your computer screen that precisely matched the look and feel of its dead-tree version and could be easily shared, beating out several competing products that tried to do the same thing.
 Twenty-seven years later, PDF has defied would-be PDF killers, critics, and prognostications of its impending irrelevancy to remain ubiquitous.
 Currently, there are two and a half trillion PDF files out there, reckons Adobe; a half-billion people use its Acrobat tools even though PDF is an open standard supported by countless third-party alternatives.

 But as useful as Acrobat and PDF are, they have had an uneasy relationship with the 21st century’s defining device, the smartphone.
 Squeeze an 8 1/2-by-11-inch document onto a phone screen, and it’s likely going to be too teeny-tiny to read.
-You can blow up chunks of text to a legible size, but that’s hardly something anyone wants to do for more than a paragraph or two at a time.
+You can blow up bits of text to a legible size, but that’s hardly something anyone wants to do for more than a paragraph or two at a time.

 And Adobe knows it.
 “The experience of consuming and creating PDFs on these modern mobile devices just sucks today,” says Abhay Parasnis, the company’s CTO.
 “I mean, it’s really bad.
 I have to pinch and zoom.
 It really doesn’t render well.
 I have to pan around.”